nuclearcat/MAC-Telnet/README.markdown

 The server supports two modes of operation:
 * Standard MAC-Telnet Server Mode
 * TCP Connection Forwarding Mode: Tunnels a TCP connection to a local port on the client to a specific local port on the server side through MAC-Telnet protocol.
 This mode of operation is used for forwarding SSH connections through the MAC-Telnet protocol.

 The client supports three modes of operation:
 * Standard MAC-Telnet Client Mode
 * TCP Connection Forwarding Mode: Tunnels a specific local port on the client to the serverthrough MAC-Telnet protocol.
 * SSH Forwarding Mode: The client takes care of setting up the tunnel and launching the SSH client.

 The _MAC-Telnet_ and _Forwarding_ modes of operation are _not_ compatible.
 Both the client and the server must operate in the same mode for successful communications.
 The _SSH Forwarding Mode_ has the following advantages in comparison to standard
 _MAC-Telnet_:

 * The_mactelnet.users_ configuration file is not needed.
 Instead of maintaining another set of user passwords for _MAC-Telnet_, the standard authentication mechanisms supported by ssh are used.
 * Public key authentication works seamlessly permiting logins without password.
 * The communication between client and server is encrypyted by _SSH_.
+* The daemon does not require root privileges and can be run by a non-privileged user for additional security.
+* The daemon relies on the security model of _SSH_, instead of creating a shell environment itself.

 Some use cases are as follows:

 * In embedded systems it can be used for initial provisioning and for maintenance purposes in situations where a valid IP configuration is not available.
 Might be a useful addition to the rescue mode especially of embedded systems without screens; connecting  using MAC-Telnet / MAC-SSH is much more convenient then fetching and connecting a serial cable.
 * In datacentres it can be used for initial provisioning of physical and virtual servers and might serve as a rescue system, when the IP configuration of any server gets messed up for any reason.

 Installation